seandstewart/bardly/pending/romances/the-tempest/11-player.md

 I shall no more to sea, to sea,
 Here shall I die ashore -
 This is a very scurvy tune to sing at a man's
-funeral: well, here’s my comfort.
+funeral: well, here's my comfort.
 *\[Drinks]*

 *\[Sings]*